latextemplates/scientific-thesis-cover/README.md

 	language=english
 	]{uni-stuttgart-cs-cover}

-Afterwards you can create the cover using `\Titelblatt` and get the affirmation text by using `\Versicherung`
+Afterwards you can create the cover using `\Coverpage` and get the affirmation text by using `\Affirmation`

 ## Supported Options